 The lungs are the primary respiratory system organs that help to transfer atmosphere oxygen straight to the bloodstream, thus, saturating the entire body with vital oxygen.
 In case if your dog suffers from some lung disease, the whole respiratory system is not able to function well.
 As a result, oxygen transportation is not sufficient, and the dog’s panting is a natural response to this situation.

 When the number of red blood cells declines, it is a sign of a condition known as anemia.
 These cells take part in oxygen transportation to all the tissues in the human body.
 Considering this, it is no wonder that a decrease in these cells leads to oxygen deprivation.
 As we already know, panting in such cases is a common symptom.

 Some dogs may suffer from the hormonal imbalance that can lead to Cushing’s syndrome.
 The illness does not invade puppies, only middle-aged or old dogs.
 Cushing’s disease is a result of cortisone overproduction.
 Notably, panting is one of the early symptoms.
 If you notice excessive panting in your dog, Cushing’s disease may be the reason.

 Old Dog Collar

-Sometimes problem with dog panting possible to resolve easy and fast.
+Sometimes the problem with dog panting possible to resolve easily and fast.
 Check your dog collar – possible it’s tightened.
 Try to dress of collar and watch for dog reaction.
-If you find out with collar – buy new gps dog collar for all breeds.
+If you find out with collar – buy new GPS dog collar for all breeds.